Navigating the Labyrinth of Grief: Understanding the Dual Processing Model

 The Dynamic Interplay: A Balancing Act

 The essence of the dual processing model lies in the dynamic interplay between loss-oriented and restoration-oriented coping.
-It's not a simple matter of progressing from one to the other; rather, it's a continuous oscillation between both.
-Consider this analogy: imagine a seesaw.
+But it's not a simple matter of progressing from one to the other; rather, it's a continuous oscillation between both.
+Also, consider this analogy: imagine a seesaw.
 Sometimes, the loss-oriented side will be weighted down by intense sadness and the need to process the pain.
 At other times, the restoration-oriented side will gain momentum as the individual begins to rebuild their life and find new sources of meaning.
 The goal is not to eliminate the oscillation but to find a balance that promotes healing and well-being.

 Factors Influencing the Grief Process: A Multifaceted Perspective